BitAcademyDev/documentation/docs/staff/coaches/exercises.md

 You can manually override the team member requirements by disbanding a team and then manually enrolling any team you'd like.
 This team doesn't need to adhere to the required team member count.
-This can also be used to deal with uneven group sizes, say you have 21 students in a group you don't want the last 3 to get stuck, so you can manually start them as a group of 3.
+This can also be used to deal with uneven group sizes, say you have 21 students in a group, and the exercise requires teams of 4, you don't want the last 3 to get stuck, so you can manually start them as a group of 3.
 This is done by disbanding the team and them manually enrolling.